MarkEhr/tide-api/README.md

 ### Getting started

-To start using the library you should create an `api` object with the basic config:
+To start using the library you should create an `api` object with the minimum config:

-    import API from 'tide-api';
+    import Api from 'tide-api';

     const config = {
                        host: "https://example.com",